Restricted Breed and Dangerous Dogs

 Restricted breed dogs must be muzzled and on a leash while outside in public places.

-More information on the new regulations is available on the Department of Primary Industries website.
+More information on the regulations is available from the Department of Environment and Primary Industries.

 What is Council doing to protect people?

 In September 2011, Council's Animal Management officers began visiting local properties where dogs that are potentially of a restricted breed are kept.

 Council encourages people to report any concerns they have that a local dog is of a restricted breed, whether by contacting a new State Government hotline or by calling us directly.

 People can make a report by calling the new hotline on 1300 101 080, between 8am-6pm daily.
 The information received will be forwarded on to the relevant Council which will investigate the report.
 The hotline should not be used in an emergency.
 If people are in immediate danger they should phone 000.